prometheus-operator/prometheus-operator/Documentation/proposals/202305-scrapeclasses.md

 spec:
   # define scrape classes for use by the monitors
   # one class may be designated as the default class
+  # when a resource defines several default scrape classes, it should fail the reconciliation.
   scrapeClasses:
     - name: istio-mtls
       default: true